-One of the challenges of Chapter 7 bankruptcy in Cincinnati is that you have to qualify (which you can estimate below).
+One of the challenges of Chapter 7 bankruptcy in Cincinnati is that you have to qualify.
 In order to qualify in Cincinnati, you often have to pass the Ohio bankruptcy means test.
 You can estimate that qualification below in Cincinnati.
 Let’s cover how you can qualify.

 The first part of the means test is to understand your income in relation to the median income levels for Ohio.
 It considers the average family size and income.

 To estimate your qualification, you can take the Cincinnati Chapter 7 qualification calculator below that is specific to Cincinnati.

 Finally, the most recent Ohio median income levels is for cases filed on or after May 15, 2022, and can be found below.

 If your income exceeds the median, you can move on to the second part of the means test to estimate qualification.
 The second part of the means test is to understand your actual expenses.
 You can check out our guide covering trying to qualify for Chapter 7 bankruptcy above the median.